 Employees must ensure that any use of alcohol / illegal drugs outside of work does not adversely affect their work performance, attendance, conduct, working relationships, health and safety of themselves and others or damage the School's image and reputation.
-If an employee has a drug or alcohol dependency which is impacting on their work or has the potential to impact on their work, they should discuss this with the Headteacher.
+Employees are expected to behave in a manner which would not lead any reasonable person to question their suitability to work with children or act as a role model.
+For example, presenting for work with clothing or breath smelling of alcohol or drugs is likely to raise reputational concerns.